Robert Barkley Shaw: Mission to Eastern Turkestan

-Gladstone believed in a buffer state policy to protect British India from invasion; built on a network of diplomatic alliance and friendships.
+Prime Minister of England William Gladstone believed in a buffer state policy to protect British India from invasion; built on a network of diplomatic alliance and friendships.
 Economic liberalism and free trade aimed to open up routes to the Far East through the Karakorams.
 Shaw estimated there were potentially 60 million customers in Kashgaria region waiting for his tea caravans.
 Lord Mayo, the Viceroy of India authorised Shaw to join a new expedition in 1869 under Sir Thomas Douglas Forsyth, a senior political officer to cement the friendship with Yakub Beg and pre-empt Russian aggression.

 However, when the mission reached Yarkand Forsyth discovered that Yakub Beg was 1,000 miles to the east entreating for peace with the Russians.
 Shaw was an enigmatic character, hard to know and little understood; when the party returned they learnt that how risky the strategy would be for Lord Mayo; the 1870s was a period of relentless Russian annexation.
 But as a Forward Policy emerged after 1874 Shaw's warnings proved well-founded of India's vulnerability of the Pamir Passes and the significance of the Kingdom of Kashgaria to British Afghanistan.

 Later career

 In 1872 the Royal Geographical Society awarded Shaw the patron's gold medal; Sir Henry Rawlinson stated that this distinction was given him "for the services he had rendered to the cause of geography in exploring Eastern Turkestan; and above all for his very valuable astronomical observations."

 In recognition of his service to government, Lord Mayo appointed him to the political department, and he was made British joint commissioner in Ladakh (in the Himalayas in present-day northern India).
 In 1875, he went to Yarkand in charge of the ratified treaty made by Thomas Douglas Forsyth the previous year.

 In 1878 he was appointed resident at Mandalay in Upper Burma.
 This was the central and northern part of present-day Myanmar; Upper Burma was an independent kingdom, while Lower Burma was part of the British Empire.
 During his period in this post, king Mindon of Burma died in October 1878 and was succeeded by king Thibaw.
-Shaw died in Mandalay on 15 June 1879.
+Shaw died unmarried in Mandalay on 15 June 1879 of rheumatic fever.